koskath/arete2/course_content/SC/final_md_files/Lecture6/lecture_6_slide_21_most-frequently-reported-problems.md

-# Most Frequently Reported Problems Leading to Failure in Outsourcing
+# Slide 21 of Lecture 6 contains information about Most Frequently Reported Problems Leading to Failure in Outsourcing

 The image is a pie chart divided into twelve equal segments, each labeled with different categories surrounding the chart.
 Starting from the top center and moving clockwise, the categories are as follows: